What time does my son/daughter need to be in school?

 If your personal details change, please inform Julie Hardy (our ‘Administration Manager’).
 Alternatively, you can update your personal details using the SIMs Parent App.

-Who should I contact first if I want to discuss a confidential matter about my son/daughter?
+Who should I make contact with if I want to discuss a pastoral issue (for example a confidential matter?)

-Who should I contact first if I want to discuss my son/daughter’s progress in a subject?
+Who should I contact if I want to discuss my son/daughter’s progress in a subject?

 Who should I contact if I have an issue about my son/daughter’s education or an issue with the school?

-*We recommend that any concerns or issues are not discussed on social media sites as this could be potentially damaging for our students.
-As a community, we should discourage the use of social media to criticise and make unsubstantiated comments about the school or any members of staff.
+Please make an appointment to discuss the issue with the relevant member of staff.
+The ‘Contact’ page of our website gives comprehensive guidance on which member of staff it is appropriate to contact.
+We strongly advise that any concerns or issues are not discussed on social media as this could be potentially damaging for our students.
+As a school, we discourage the use of social media to criticise and make unsubstantiated comments.

 What if I need to pass on an urgent message to my son/daughter?